jackdbd/matsuri/packages/hapi-telegram-plugin/README.md

 Create a Telegram bot with the following steps:

-1. Open a Telegram chat with BotFather and enter the `/newbot` command
+1. Open a Telegram chat with BotFather and enter the `/newbot` command.
 1. Choose a `name` and a `username` for your bot.
 The `name` can be anything and you can change it any time.
 The `username` is unique, you cannot change it, and must end with `_bot`.
 Write down the bot `token` that BotFather returns you.
-1. Il token del bot lo puoi vedere in BotFather, selezionando il bot e poi API tokens.

 > :information_source: You can see your Telegram bot `token` at any time:
 >